 In 2021, the epidemiological situation regarding Coronavirus in Slovenia continues unfavorable.
 But what will tourism be like in Slovenia, once the restrictions are over?
 According to the UNWTO predictions, we will travel for various reasons, including to support tourism.
 The situation with the Coronavirus in Croatia is also under control and the country is already reopening.

-This blog is updated regularly to cover anything new related to the virus and traveling around these countries (ristrictions, current situation, does and don’ts…).
+In this blog we will try to summarize the restrictions and requirements for travel to Slovenia and Croatia (restrictions, current situation, dos and don’ts…).
 Further down you can read why these countries are your safest option for traveling after coronavirus and what can you expect in the near future of traveling.

 Current situation with Covid-19 in Slovenia and Coronavirus in Croatia